 Should women be allowed to preach?

 Essentially, this question does not relate to the official platform of 'preacher' as it relates to pastor or whatever official title you'd like to slap on to the formal structure of [church] ministry.
-Rather, the question is this — are women supposed to publicly speak out about the Gospel?
+Rather, the question is this -- are women supposed to publicly speak out about the Gospel?

 One would think that, within the modern era, this question is finite, and also redundant.
 Yet, it's something that constantly pops up in church discussions, social media, and feminist campaigns.
 Personally, I'm not an advocate for feminism.
 I'm an advocate for the Gospel, and that intrinsically implies equality.
 Perhaps we'll have a discussion about this another time?

-the tyger || burning bright || #runwildlivefree On 29 September, two weeks after my dad passed away, I was visiting my friend Carené — I was making my way though town, coming back from KZN where I went to see my dad's lawyer earlier that morning.
+the tyger || burning bright || #runwildlivefree On 29 September, two weeks after my dad passed away, I was visiting my friend Carené -- I was making my way though town, coming back from KZN where I went to see my dad's lawyer earlier that morning.
 It wasn't an unusual day, and I wasn't very… Continue reading the tiger